 Amex Offers

-If you are a holder of a credit card issued by American Express, you are likely already with the lucrative Amex offers.
+If you are a holder of a credit card issued by American Express, you are likely already familiar with the lucrative Amex offers.
 These offers will appear on your card dashboard from time to time, with rebates and deals on shopping, dining, travel, and more.

 Related: Amex Offers: Earn Rewards and Cash Back

-Complimentary Loyalty Status: Hotel and Rental Car
+Complimentary Loyalty Status: Hotel & Rental Car

 Amex Platinum cardholders are granted automatic complimentary status with several different hotel and rental car loyalty programs, including:

-• Marriott Bonvoy Gold Elite Status
+- Marriott Bonvoy Gold Elite Status

-• Hilton Honors Gold Status
+- Hilton Honors Gold Status

-• Hertz Gold Plus Rewards
+- Hertz Gold Plus Rewards

-• Avis Preferred
+- Avis Preferred status

-• National Car Rental Emerald Club Executive
+- National Car Rental Emerald Club Executive

 While Marriott and Hilton Gold aren’t much, and rental car status isn’t hard to come by (hint: status match), these benefits are certainly worthwhile for someone looking to hold a smaller number of cards and achieve the maximum value possible.
+Hilton Honors Gold status does offer complimentary breakfast as a benefit, which is probably the most useful benefit on offer.

 On the other hand, if you’re like us and tend to chase higher status tiers with Marriott through holding multiple Bonvoy cards and elite night promotions, the above benefits can be less significant for you.